JoelineAlves/Travel_Island/README.md

 ## Deployment

-- This website was developed using [GitPod](https://www.gitpod.io/), which was then committed and pushed to GitHub using the GitPod terminal.
+- This website was developed using [Codeanywhere](https://codeanywhere.com/), which was then committed and pushed to GitHub using the codeanywhere terminal.

 ### GitHub Pages